anurag2787/BiteBox/README.md

 ---

-Thank you for visiting Foodie!
+Thank you for visiting BiteBox!
 We hope you enjoy using our platform as much as we enjoyed building it.